-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400-500 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be 400 – 500 words in APA format and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200-250 words.
+Each reply must be 200 – 250 words in APA format.

-The student will write a 5-7 page research-based paper in current Turabian format that focuses on the topic relevant to the course readings for the module/week in which it is assigned (and all previous learning).
-The paper must include at least 5-7 scholarly references, in addition to the course textbooks, presentations, and the Bible.
+The student will write a 5 – 7 page research-based paper in current APA format that focuses on the topic relevant to the course readings for the Module: Week in which it is assigned (and all previous learning).
+The paper must include at least 5 – 7 scholarly references, in addition to the course textbooks, presentations, and the Bible.

-The student will write a 6-8-page research-based paper in current Turabian format that focuses on the topic agreed upon with the instructor.
-The paper must include at least 5-7 references, in addition to the course textbooks, presentations, and the Bible.
+The student will write a 6 – 8-page research-based paper in current APA format that focuses on the topic agreed upon with the instructor.
+The paper must include at least 5 – 7 references, in addition to the course textbooks, presentations, and the Bible.
 The paper will be completed in the following stages:

 The student will submit a proposed topic for approval.

 The student will submit a progress report with at least 6 bibliographic sources.